 And once your system has been well tested and configured, you can go live.

 Here’s a final go-live checklist for you:

 - Confirm and synchronize the hardware if needed.

 - Test all the final reports such as business and accounting reports.

 - Confirm all technical and other functional tests

-- Last but not least, check with user-acceptance and auto backup measures.
+- Last but not least, check your user acceptance and auto-backup measures.